LiYiran98/IT5100A-Wholesale-Supplier-Backend/README.md

 # IT5100A-Wholesale-Supplier-Backend

 ## Instructions
-This is a Scala application that tests the performance of MySQL database using TPC-C benchmark.
+This is a Scala application that implements a wholesale system using TPC-C benchmark.

 ## Requirements
 - MySQL 8.0+